linode/terraform-linode-k8s/example/README.md

 # Linode Addons Examples

-This directory contains simple helm scripts to confirm the the various Linode Addons are working.
+This directory contains simple helm scripts to confirm the various Linode Addons are working.

 ## How the Linode addons are used